PensionBee/ddd-workshop/README.md

 ### Command Handlers

-A command handler is simply a function or method which processes a specific command. command handlers primarily operate on a single entity, resulting in an event (or an error, or a no-op, which we'll see below).
+A command handler is simply a function or method which carries out the work associated with a command. command handlers primarily operate on a single entity, resulting in an event (if everything goes according to plan).

-For this section of the workshop we'll define a command handler as a function which performs the following 4 steps:
+For this section of the workshop we'll define a command handler as a function which carries out the following 4 steps:

 1. Validate the command data
-2. Use the command data to fetch any entities from persistence required to make the change in our system - going forward, let's refer to everything fetched from the existing system as state for convenience
+2. Use the command data to fetch entities required to make the change from persistence (going forward, let's refer to everything fetched via a repository as 'state')
-3. Using the command data and state, derive an outcome (an event, an error or a no-op)
+3. Using the command data and state, derive an 'outcome'
-4. If the outcome is an event, update the state of the system
+4. Depending on the outcome, update the state of the system

+Note that an outcome can be one of 3 things:

+- An event (processing the command was successful - these are the orange blocks on our EventStorming diagram)
+- An error (processing the command was unsuccessful)
+- A No-Op (processing the command was ??? - nothing needs to change about our system)

-As an alternative visualisation of this process, check out the following example function:
+As an alternative visualisation of the above 4 step process, let's check out the following pseudocode:

 ```ts
 const handleSettleInvoice = (unvalidatedData: Record<string, unknown>) => {